Power-Expected-Posterior Priors for Generalized Linear Models: PEP Priors for Generalized Linear Models

 The reference model $M^*$ is commonly considered to be the simplest model, i.e. the (null) intercept model in the regression framework.
 This selection makes the EP approach essentially equivalent to the arithmetic intrinsic Bayes factor of \cite{berger_pericchi_96b}.

 A key issue in the implementation of the EP prior is the selection of the size $n^*$ of the imaginary sample.
-In order to minimize the effect of the prior on the posterior inference, the reasonable solution is to choose the smallest possible $n^*$ for which the posterior is proper.
+In order to minimize the effect of the prior on posterior inference, the reasonable solution is to choose the smallest possible $n^*$ for which the posterior \eqref{baseline posterior} is proper.
 This leads to the concept of the so-called {\it minimal training sample}, which however requires calculating the arithmetic mean (or other appropriate measures of centrality) of Bayes factors over all possible minimal training samples.
 In addition, when it comes to regression the same problem arises with the design matrix as one has to choose appropriate covariate values for each minimal training sample, and this further depends upon the choice of the reference model.
-A computational solution to deal with the aforementioned problems has been proposed in the literature \citep[e.g.][]{casella_moreno_2006, moreno_giron_2008}, however, this solution is only applicable under the normal linear regression model and in addition under this approach it is not clear whether the resulting Bayes factors retain their intrinsic nature.
-Furthermore, the effect of the EP prior can become influential when the sample size is not much larger than the number of predictors; see \cite{fouskakis_etal_2015} for details.
+Therefore, under the EP prior, computation of the Bayes factors require calculations over all possible configurations of the design matrix for each minimal training sample \citep{perez_98} or, at least, calculations over an efficiently large number of random sub-samples of all possible configurations \citep{fouskakis_ntzoufras_2013}.
+An alternative and simpler computational solution has been proposed by \cite{casella_moreno_2006} and \cite{moreno_giron_2008}, however, this solution is only applicable under the normal linear regression model.
+Additionally, under this approach, it is not clear whether the resulting Bayes factors retain their intrinsic nature.
+Furthermore, the effect of the EP prior can become influential when the sample size is not much larger than the total number of predictors; see \cite{fouskakis_etal_2015} for details.
 Finally, when $n^*$ is small and (\ref{epp}) is hard to derive, large sample approximations cannot be applied.

 The PEP prior resolves the problem of defining and averaging over minimal training samples and at the same time scales down the effect of the imaginary data on the posterior distribution.
-The core idea lies in substituting the likelihood function involved in the calculation of \eqref{baseline-posterior} by a powered-version of it, i.e. raising it to the power of $1/\delta$, similar to the power-prior approach of \cite{ibrahim_chen_2000}.
-Following \cite{Fouskakis_Ntzoufras_2016_jcgs}, the conditional PEP prior in the GLM setup, under the null-reference model $M_0$, is defined as follows
+The core idea lies in substituting the likelihood function involved in the calculation of \eqref{epp} by a powered-version of it, i.e. raising it to the power of $1/\delta$, similar to the power prior approach of \cite{ibrahim_chen_2000}.
+Following \cite{Fouskakis_Ntzoufras_2016_jcgs}, the conditional PEP (PCEP) prior in the GLM setup, under the null-reference model $M_0$, is defined as follows

 where